 [****INSERT NAME OF PARTICIPATING JURISDICTION****]

-This Data Use Agreement (the “DUA”), dated as of the Effective Date, is entered into between the Association of Public Health Laboratories, Inc. (“APHL”), a nonprofit corporation organized under the laws of the District of Columbia, and [****Insert Name of Participating Jurisdiction****] (the “Participating IIS Jurisdiction”), an executive agency of the State of [****Insert state name****].
+This Data Use Agreement (the “DUA”), dated as of the Effective Date, is entered into between the Association of Public Health Laboratories, Inc. (“APHL”), a nonprofit corporation organized under the laws of the District of Columbia, and [****Insert Name of Participating Jurisdiction****] (the “Participating IIS Jurisdiction”), an executive agency of the [****Insert City, County, State, Tribe or Territory****] of [****Insert city, county, state, tribe or territory name****].
 APHL and the Participating IIS Jurisdiction are collectively referred to in this DUA as the “Parties” or, individually, each a “Party”.

 BACKGROUND

-The Participating IIS Jurisdiction is a state governmental agency created under state law and a public health authority under 45 CFR §164.501.
+The Participating IIS Jurisdiction is a governmental agency created under law and a public health authority under 45 CFR §164.501.
 Among its authorized public health activities is the receipt of information and reports concerning immunization, vaccination, disease, injury and vital events for purposes including public health surveillance, investigations, and interventions.

 APHL is the national organization representing state and local governmental health laboratories in the United States and works to strengthen laboratories serving the public’s health in the US and globally.
 Its members include every state and territorial public health laboratory in the nation and they monitor and detect health threats to protect the health and safety of Americans.
 Founded over 50 years ago as a forum for state public health laboratory directors, APHL has expanded to encompass governmental health laboratories and staff from multiple disciplines, including public health, environmental, agricultural and food safety laboratories.